 The frisbee came courtesy of another Tim in our group; there were four of us travelling together and I’m not sure how much it has to do with luck but we all just got on so great.
 Emily was travelling together with Tim, and Abel was another solo traveller like myself.
 An added bonus is that we all spoke Spanish and were constantly mining our driver, Hugo, for information.
-I now know that llamas and alpacas are domestic animals, vicuñas are wild, and that they can go for two days without water, which is very important when in the middle of a long dry spell caused by the effects of ‘El Nino’; that the phrase ‘f***ing like rabbits’ should be changed to ‘f****ing like llamas’ (I’ve never seen so much action in a corralled space!); that global warming is having a noticeable effect, with a lack of snow, except on the highest peaks, and the subsequent lack of snow-melt causing big issues for all flora and fauna, which in turn impacts the farmers; that there are still individuals mining the land way up here for gold and able to scrape a living; that the president, Evo Morales, is much loved and has had an enormous role in re-asserting Bolivians’ pride in their country but that there is concern that the politicians that now surround him are once again looking to line their own and their cronies pockets; that changing the constitution to allow Evo to serve a third term should not automatically be assumed to be what’s best for the next chapter in Bolivia’s development; that all the different colours in the lakes come from high levels of various minerals and that the reason why one of the lakes has no wildlife, not even flamingoes, is because of the levels of arsenic in the water…
+I now know that llamas and alpacas are domestic animals, vicuñas are wild, and that they can go for two days without water, which is very important when in the middle of a long dry spell caused by the effects of ‘El Niño’; that the phrase ‘f***ing like rabbits’ should be changed to ‘f****ing like llamas’ (I’ve never seen so much action in a corralled space!); that global warming is having a noticeable effect, with a lack of snow, except on the highest peaks, and the subsequent lack of snow-melt causing big issues for all flora and fauna, which in turn impacts the farmers; that there are still individuals mining the land way up here for gold and able to scrape a living; that the president, Evo Morales, is much loved and has had an enormous role in re-asserting Bolivians’ pride in their country but that there is concern that the politicians that now surround him are once again looking to line their own and their cronies pockets; that changing the constitution to allow Evo to serve a third term should not automatically be assumed to be what’s best for the next chapter in Bolivia’s development; that all the different colours in the lakes come from high levels of various minerals and that the reason why one of the lakes has no wildlife, not even flamingoes, is because of the levels of arsenic in the water…

 Having kids of my own and being the oldest in a confined space, it wasn’t long before my nickname became ‘Dad’.
 One good thing about the high altitude is that they quickly ran out of breath chasing each other, I just had to try to contain the constant fighting between Junior and my other favourite ‘son’, Abel, till the doors of the Land Cruiser opened.
 Man, they made me laugh!

 The first day was the one where we covered the greatest distance, spending a lot of time in the car, but not so much that it felt like a struggle.
-We’d been warned that the accommodation during the tour was going to be basic, with limited shower opportunities and one dormitory room per occupants of each vehicle.
+We stopped for a lunch in a small settlement, then headed off once more into the endlessly changing landscape… We’d been warned that the accommodation during the tour was going to be basic, with limited shower opportunities and one dormitory room per occupants of each vehicle.
 This meant that there was always a communal space where everyone gathered for the evening, to eat, drink and share experiences.
 When the generator shut down for the night, it was literally lights out, leading to a version of the Walton’s ‘Goodnight, John-boy’ moment, although I think I may have been the only one old enough to remember the TV programme.

 We lunched on the edge of a lake, with one of Bolivia’s many dormant volcanoes dominating the background.
 When the clouds come in and the wind picks up, you notice the cold very quickly.
 So we hit the road once more and headed to our next destination, the promised natural thermal baths!
 Imagine the excitement of jumping into a huge hot tub in the great wide open and the relaxation that comes over you as you survey the world not so slowly changing before your eyes.
 You really could see the clouds rolling in over the horizon, creating a truly bleak elemental landscape.
 Yet again, the rain did not reach us.
 Unfortunately, by the time the sun disappeared behind the clouds, I’d already managed to burn my stomach and thighs.
 I’d been smart enough to put sunblock on from my shoulders up but that sun is mean in those high altitudes and the water merely refracted the rays back on me below the waterline.
 Live and learn!

-What still amazes me is the amount of we saw, all in one day.
+On the way to our layover for the night, we checked out some geysers and one more lake.
+I have pictures of it but, to be honest, my images just capture a small part of the whole and don’t do justice to the surroundings.
+What still amazes me is the amount we saw, all in one day.
 Personally, I was so moved by my experiences that day that I had to take a long moment to myself looking out of the car window so as to not be overwhelmed by it all.
 Truly magical and, to cap it all, it was xmas day!